rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Bestie had a bad day at work.
 She would appreciate a night off.
 Or contribute to her PayPal here: paypal.me/bglamours

 Confirmation Message: Thank you for making bestie's life a bit easier!
+##### Wage for full day work (for bestie)
+Price: $160

+Note: Bestie is tired of working for tips and wants minimum wage as a waitress.
+In Finland, they don't tip and work for 12 euros/hour.
+Contribute to her PayPal here: paypal.me/bglamours.

+Confirmation: Thank you for making bestie's day a bit easier!
 ####  School Fund
 ##### Help with the Green Books (for bestie)
 Price: $190